Volkswagen: 1945–1948: British military intervention

-In 1986, Hirst said that factory workers were, after many years of Nazi conditioning, initially reluctant to follow his orders; to counter this, he had his military uniform brought back from Britain and wore it in the factory, after which he reported having no problems even though he was no longer a soldier at the time but a civilian member of the military government.

 The post-war industrial plans for Germany set out rules that governed which industries Germany was allowed to retain.
 These rules set German car production at a maximum of 10% of 1936 car production.
 By 1946, the factory produced 1,000 cars a month even though it was still in disrepair.
 Owing to roof and window damage, production had to stop when it rained, and the company had to barter new vehicles for steel for production.

 The car and its town changed their Second World War-era names to "Volkswagen" and "Wolfsburg" respectively, and production increased.
 It was still unclear what was to become of the factory.
 It was offered to representatives from the American, Australian, British, and French motor industries who all rejected it.
 After an inspection of the plant, Sir William Rootes, head of the British Rootes Group, told Hirst the project would fail within two years, and that the car "...is quite unattractive to the average motorcar buyer, is too ugly and too noisy.
 If you think you're going to build cars in this place, you're a bloody fool, young man."
 The official report said: "To build the car commercially would be a completely uneconomic enterprise."

 Ford representatives were equally critical.
 In March 1948, the British offered the Volkswagen company to Ford, free of charge.
 Henry Ford II, the son of Edsel Ford, travelled to West Germany for discussions.
 Heinz Nordhoff was also present, as well as Ernest Breech, chairman of the board for Ford.
 Henry Ford II looked to Breech for his opinion, and Breech said, "Mr. Ford, I don't think what we're being offered here is worth a damn!"
 Ford passed on the offer, leaving Volkswagen to rebuild itself under Nordhoff's leadership.